hackolade/docs/Studio/YugabyteDB.md

 &nbsp;

-User-defined data types are based on the data types in YugabyteDB.
+User-defined data which are called Composite types in YugabiteDB are based on the data types in YugabyteDB.
 User-defined data types can be used when several tables store the same domain of values in a column and must ensure that these columns have exactly the same data type, length, and NULLability.

+&nbsp;

 ## Views